dakom/wasm-app-boilerplate/README.md

 Also `evt.target.value` is different than `value` even though it is bound to it.
 If `onInput` sends a state change, then perhaps it would have matched `value`, but there's a small window of possible difference.
 Better to use the `evt.target.value`, after all - that's the actual event data!

-# Requirements

-Some cargo binaries are expected to be there, like `watchexec` and `wasm-bindgen-cli` (installed via cargo install)

-Also rust, the toolchain, wasm target, etc.

-Lastly - `wasm-opt` should be on the path.
-Simplest is to download and extract from the [binaryen releases](https://github.com/WebAssembly/binaryen/releases) and add it to your path.

-Other than that, `npm` is used as the task runner.
-There's lots of minutia handled via sub-scripts and those are prefaced with an underscore.

-The only ones that are really run directly are those without an underscore (e.g. `npm start`)

-To do a complete build including copying to a dist folder, `npm run bundle:local`, but in a CI environment the copy step might be different (hence the additional bundle option)

-All if this is setup in Travis for simple CI/CD to `gh-pages`, just set the `GITHUB_TOKEN` as an environment variable

-## Development
+## Watching

-Basically, `npm start --silent` (silent makes it nicer to not get NPM errors when we're already getting Rust/TS errors)

-On first run, the sources will need to compile which will take a while.
-Subsequent recompiles are _much_ faster.

-The worker JS itself is actually a very small file in the static dir... no reason to mess with that at all

-When the Rust/WASM recompiles, it places the wasm in the static directory too.
-This will be cleaned via `npm run clean`

-Webpack is configured to watch for changes in the static dir (this is a speedup compared to having webpack watch rust sources).

-Lastly, Rust is setup via its own watcher (watchexec) to recompile when its sources change, and this is configured as an npm script

-The wasm which is imported via the entry (not worker) is imported as a module.

-So there are multiple processes that run in parallel and both are launched at `npm start`:
+There are multiple processes that run in parallel and both are launched at `npm start`:

 1. Webpack (with various settings): for typescript, core bundling, and static folder changes
 2. Watchexec -> npm -> rustc/wasm_bindgen/etc: for rust compilation (per each rust crate)

+Webpack is configured to watch for changes in the static dir (this is a speedup compared to having webpack watch rust sources).

-In this way, the typescript reloading can be super fast and take advantage of HMR, and the Rust won't trigger false positives as the source changes and has compiler errors.
+The typescript reloading can be super fast and take advantage of HMR, while the Rust won't trigger false positives as the source changes and has compiler errors.

 ## Test, Build, Deploy